astuff/pacmod_dbc/doc/user_can_protocol.md

 1. 0x300-0x3FF (768-1023) - System-based auxiliary reports
 1. 0x400-0x4FF (1024-1279) - Misc. reports, non-time-critical commands
 1. 0x500-0x5FF (1280-1535) - Internal diagnostic messages (generally undocumented)
-1. 0x600-0x6FF (1536-1791) - Internal development
+1. 0x600-0x6BF (1536-1726) - Internal development
+1. 0x6C0-0x6FF (1727-1791) - Internal use
 1. 0x700-0x7FF (1792-2047) - Unused

 ## Rules for Transmitting CAN Messages

 All system messages transmit at 30Hz.
 Other messages transmit at 30Hz or less.
 Transmission of successive messages shall not be back-to-back but must have a minimum separation of 500 microseconds.
 See the figure below.
 Faster data transmission may prevent PACMod from processing all data and result in inconsistent behavior.
-If the PACMod System does not receive a command message for a period of 100ms or more while by-wire control is active, the system reverts to manual mode.

 The figure below is an example of the minimum separation between the transmission of the BRAKE_CMD, STEERING_CMD, and the ACCEL_CMD messages by the User PC.
 The User PC transmits the complete set of messages, each separated by 500us.
 The user then transmits the same set of messages again on 30Hz cycle (33.3ms) later.
 Each message is again separated by 500us.

 ![alt_text](min_xsmn_separation.jpg "min_xsmn_separation.jpg")

-## CAN Message Data
+## CAN Signals

-The byte order of all CAN messages is Motorola/Big-Endian.
+The byte order of all CAN signals is Motorola/Big-Endian.
+All negative numbers are represented as two’s compliment.

 ## CAN Message Availability